 In this article, I am going to discuss the Non-Repeatable Read Concurrency Problem in SQL Server and how to overcome this problem with an example.
 Please read our previous article before proceeding to this article where we discussed Lost Update Concurrency Problem and how to overcome Lost Update Concurrency Problem in SQL Server with an example.

 What is Non-Repeatable Read Concurrency Problem in SQL Server?

 The Non-Repeatable Read happens in SQL Server when one transaction reads the same data twice while another transaction updates that data in between the first and second read of the first transaction.
 Let’s understand the Non-Repeatable Read Problem with an example.
 We are going to use the following Products table for this example.

 Please use below SQL Script to create and populate the Products table with the required data.

 -- Create Products table CREATE TABLE Products ( Id INT PRIMARY KEY, Name VARCHAR(100), Quantity INT ) Go -- Insert test data into Products table INSERT INTO Products values (1001, 'Mobile', 10) INSERT INTO Products values (1002, 'Tablet', 20) INSERT INTO Products values (1003, 'Laptop', 30)

 The following diagram explains the Non-Repeatable Read Problem in SQL Server:

 As shown in the above image, we have two transactions.
-The Transaction 1 starts first and it reads the Quantity available as 10 for the product Mobile.
+Transaction 1 starts first and it reads the Quantity available as 10 for the product Mobile.
 Once it reads the data, then it is going to do some other work.
-At this point of time, Transaction 2 starts and it updates the Quantity to 5 for the same product Mobile.
-Transaction 1 then makes a second read for the same product Mobile and it gets a value of 5, resulting in non-repeatable read concurrency problem.
+At this point in time, Transaction 2 starts and it updates the Quantity to 5 for the same product Mobile.
+Transaction 1 then makes a second read for the same product Mobile and it gets a value of 5, resulting in a non-repeatable read concurrency problem.